-Mushrooms - the best mushroom for my Red Robin Inspired Mushroom Swiss Burger Recipe is the white button mushroom but baby portobello mushrooms would be good too.
+- Mushrooms - the best mushroom for my Red Robin Inspired Mushroom Swiss Burger Recipe is the white button mushroom but baby portobello mushrooms would be good too.

 - Ground Beef - I used regular ground beef (80/20) hamburger patties.
-Use a turkey patty if you must, but season it a bit heavier and cook a bit longer to make sure it is cooked thoroughly.
+Use a turkey patty if you must, but season it a bit heavier and cook a bit longer to ensure it is thoroughly cooked.

 - Swiss Cheese - or your choice of cheese.
 I think Swiss is best, but use cheddar cheese, American cheese, or your favorite sliced cheese.